GervinFung/ts-add-js-extension/public/help.md

 Operation

-1. --dir Specifies the folder where JavaScript file extension needs to be added [value: string] [required: yes]
+1. --dir - Specifies the folder where JavaScript file extension needs to be added [value: string] [required: yes]

-2. --include Specifies the folder of files that are imported or included in the dir folder, excluding the specified dir [value: array of string] [required: no] [default: []]
+2. --include - Specifies the folder of files that are imported or included in the dir folder, excluding the specified dir [value: array of string] [required: no] [default: []]

-3. --showchanges Determines whether to show changes for modified files in table format.
-Deprecated in favor of `showprogress` and will direct passed value to it
+3. --showchanges - Determines whether to display progress feedback in the format of `Num.
+(File Updated) at (Time) (SUCCEED or FAILED)`
-   [value: boolean] [required: no] [default: N/A]

-4. --showprogress Developers can use the `--showprogress` argument for large projects to display a progress feedback [value: boolean] [required: no] [default: true]
+   [value: boolean] [required: no] [default: true]